Mission of the Residency Program

 Do faculty members teach?

 Resident education is a departmental priority.
 We are fortunate to have some of the best teachers in the world in our department.
-Our Vice Chair for Education, Keith Littlewood, are recognized nationally for their innovative teaching.
+Our Vice Chair for Education, Keith Littlewood, is recognized nationally for their innovative teaching.
 Ed Nemergut, Vice Chair of the Department of Anesthesiology and former Program Director, won the 2011 IARS Award for Innovation in Education.
 Anesthesiology faculty members have won more teaching awards then any other department at the University of Virginia.
 Three have won the Master Educator award, the School of Medicine’s most prestigious award for GME teaching, five have won the Dean’s Award for Excellence in Teaching, and many others have become members of the University’s Academy of Distinguished Educators.

 Residents are taught by nationally recognized teachers in all areas of anesthesia.
 We are fortunate that many of our faculty members are at the forefront of academic anesthesiology.
 We have many faculty on the editorial boards of Anesthesiology and Anesthesia & Analgesia and numerous other journals.
 Ed Nemergut is the founding editor of OpenAnesthesia.
 Many of our faculty members lecture nationally at the ASA, IARS, ASRA, SEA, and other organizations.
 UVA faculty have authored and contributed to many major anesthesiology textbooks and monographs and are experts in diverse areas of anesthesiology.